U.S. FDA advisers back Pfizer/BioNTech COVID-19 vaccine for children | Health

 - United States

 The vaccine could be available to the younger age group as soon as next week.
 The FDA is not obligated to follow the advice of its outside experts, but usually does.
+The vote was 17 in favor with one abstention.
 If the FDA authorizes the shots for this age group, an advisory panel to the U.S. Centers for Disease Control and Prevention will meet next week to make a recommendation on the administration of the vaccine.
 The CDC director will make the final call.

+Only a few other countries, including China, Cuba and the United Arab Emirates, have so far cleared COVID-19 vaccines for children in this age group and younger.
+In the United States, just 57% of the population is fully vaccinated, lagging other nations such as the UK and France.

+Still, the percentage of young children who receive the shots may be low.
+The U.S. vaccination rate for 12- to 15-year-olds trails other age groups at roughly 47%.
+The World Health Organization since May has been urging rich countries to reconsider plans to vaccinate children and instead donate COVID-19 shots to the COVAX program for distribution to poorer countries.

-"To me, the question is pretty clear," said Dr. Amanda Cohn, a pediatric vaccine expert at the CDC and a voting member of the panel.
-"We don't want children to be dying of COVID, even if it is far fewer children than adults, and we don't want them in the ICU."
-Pfizer and BioNTech are seeking clearance for a lower, 10-microgram dose of the vaccine in children, versus 30 micrograms for those age 12 and older.
+LOWER DOSE Pfizer and BioNTech are seeking clearance for a lower, 10-microgram dose of the vaccine in young children, versus 30 micrograms for those age 12 and older.
 The shot has been authorized for ages 12-15 since May after being cleared for those age 16 and older in December.

+The companies have said their vaccine showed 90.7% efficacy against the coronavirus in a clinical trial of children aged 5 to 11.
+The advisers paid close attention to the rate of a heart inflammation called myocarditis that has been linked to both the Pfizer/BioNTech and Moderna vaccines, particularly in young men.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)